 Students who experience illness or injury and are requesting consideration are required to submit the relevant student form to OISE's Registrar's Office and Student Experience (ROSE).
 Guidance for completion is included on the form itself.
-Students can download a copy of the form from the Registrar's Office and Student Experience website or they can pick one up from ROSE on the 8th floor of OISE.

-OISE students requesting consideration are asked to arrange an appointment with an advisor in the Registrar's Office and Student Experience.
+OISE students requesting consideration are asked to arrange an appointment with an advisor in the ROSE (email: oise.registration@utoronto.ca).